 If you're struggling to decide which LEGO set is best, either for yourself or a giftee, you've come to the right place!

 At BestReviews, we're dedicated to assisting customers in finding the perfect products for their needs.
-For our top recommendations, please see our favorite five LEGO sets featured in the matrix above.
+For our top recommendations, please see our favorite five LEGO sets featured in the product list above.
 Read on for our full guide to LEGO sets.
 We’ll tell you what you need to know about LEGO and how to pick the best one for you.

 Not only are LEGO fun to play with, they offer a range of educational benefits for kids.
 Let's examine some of the benefits of playing with LEGO: